WilliamLuiten/Sorare_goalkeeper_scores/README.md

 # Sorare Goalkeeper Scoring Analysis: Impact of the 2025 Matrix Update

-This repository contains the data analysis behind the Medium post:
-**"How Sorare’s New Scoring Matrix Changes the Game for Goalkeepers"**

 ## Context

 In 2025, Sorare updated their scoring system by **removing the negative decisive for goalkeepers** who concede three or more goals.
 This change particularly affects GKs from lower-tier teams, who face more shots but now aren’t punished as severely.
 Goalkeepers from lower-tier teams are typically more affordable in the Sorare market.
 This analysis explores whether that price gap is still justified under the updated scoring matrix.